berberto/failures/README.md

 	- `LinearRegressionDataset` class: a PyTorch `Dataset` defining output data to be linear in the input, with specified weights `w_star`; wrapping the data inside a `Dataset` class, allows one to use `DataLoader` to load batches of data.

-- `failures_LR` and `failures_MNIST`: main script for linear regression with linear output and for MNIST handwritten digit classification, respectively.
-The `plotting` section may not work properly, at the moment.
-See the `sys.argv` lines in the setup section, or `job_array_pars.txt` for the parameters to give as inputs.
+- `failures_LR` and `failures_MNIST`: main script for linear regression with linear output and for MNIST handwritten digit classification, respectively. `pars_LR.py` and `pars_MNIST.py` generate the parameters to pass from command line in the right order.

-- `stats_utils`: `run_statistics` function processing the weights, e.g. singular-value decomposition.
+- `stats_utils`: `run_statistics` function processing the weights, e.g. singular-value decomposition, and `load_statistics` to load the outputs.